Atari 2600: Legacy

 The 2600 was so successful in the late 1970s and early 1980s that "Atari" was a synonym for the console in mainstream media and for video games in general.
 Jay Miner directed the creation of the successors to the 2600's TIA chip—CTIA and ANTIC—which are central to the Atari 8-bit computers released in 1979 and later the Atari 5200 console.

 The Atari 2600 was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York, in 2007.
 In 2009, the Atari 2600 was named the number two console of all time by IGN, which cited its remarkable role behind both the first video game boom and the video game crash of 1983, and called it "the console that our entire industry is built upon".

 In November 2021, the current incarnation of Atari announced three 2600 games to be published under "Atari XP" label: Yars' Return, Aquaventure, and Saboteur.
 These were previously included in Atari Flashback consoles.

-Clones and reissues

-Modern Atari 2600 clones remain on the market.
-The Atari Classics 10-in-1 TV Game, manufactured by Jakks Pacific, emulates the 2600 with ten games inside a Atari-style joystick with composite-video output.
-The TV Boy includes 127 games in an enlarged joypad.

-The Atari Flashback 2 console, released in 2005, contains 40 games, with four additional programs unlocked by a cheat code.
-The console implements the original 2600 architecture and can be modified to play original 2600 cartridges by adding a cartridge port; it is also compatible with original 2600 controllers.